Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 An $L-$tight tree of non-separating curves for some $L\geq 3$ will simply be called a tight tree of non-separating curves.
-Such a tree is called a tight tree of homologous non-separating curves if, further, the curves $\{i(v):v \in T\}$ are homologous. \end{defn}
+Such a tree is called a tight tree of homologous non-separating curves if, further, the curves $\{i(v):v \in T\}$ are homologous {(up to orientation)}. \end{defn}

-Note that $T$ need not be regular.
-We shall need the following condition guaranteeing that tight trees give isometric embeddings.
+{We shall need the following condition guaranteeing that tight trees give isometric embeddings.}

-\begin{prop} \cite[Proposition 2.12]{mahan-hyp} There exists $L\geq 3$, such that the following holds.
-Let $S$ be a closed surface of genus at least $2$, and let $i: T\to \CC(S)$ define an $L$--tight tree of non-separating curves.
+\begin{prop} \cite[Proposition 2.12]{mahan-hyp} Let $S$ be a closed surface of genus at least $2$.
+There exists $L\geq 3$, such that the following holds.
+Let $i: T\to \CC(S)$ define an $L$--tight tree of non-separating curves.
 Then $i$ is an isometric embedding. \end{prop}

 Chris Leininger told us a proof of the main technical Lemma that went into a proof of Proposition \ref{isometrictighttree}.
 A more general version (Proposition \ref{isometrictighttree-sep}) due to Ken Bromberg will be given later.